 O'Leary spoke to a crowd of about 200 at the event, which included students, faculty, staff, Veterans, and active duty military.
 His speech honored Veterans for their service and he also shared some professional advice that he developed in the military and civilian world.

 The event included dinner, raffles for gift baskets, and a 50/50 raffel.
 It was a big success overall.
 Thousands of dollars were raised at the event to support Veterans organizations through Kappa Sigma's on-going Kappa Sigma Military Heroes Campaign.
-You can watch the speech below on Youtube.

 The NYC Veterans Day Parade was held on Monday, November 11th, 2019.
 It was the 100th year anniversary, or the centennial, for the parade in New York City.
 The weather was perfect and it was a great turnout.
 Checkout some photos from the parade below, which were shared by Veterans and supporters.
 Please feel free to email us your photos at VeteransofNewYork@gmail.com if you would like your photos to be included in this post!